Michael Carter Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- Last week against the Jaguars, Carter racked up 118 yards on 16 carries (averaging 7.4 yards per carry).

-- In his last three games, Carter has run for 136 yards on 24 carries (45.3 ypg), with zero touchdowns.
+- In his last three games, Carter has 136 rushing yards on 24 carries (45.3 yards per game), with zero touchdowns.

 Carter's New York Teammates